Hardship loans: how to borrow during setbacks

 If you apply and are rejected for a hardship loan, or you’d rather not take on the payment associated with a loan, you might still be able to get assistance.
 There are many resources available through employers, counties and states, and local financial institutions.
 You can also try any of the following actions:

 - Call your creditors: As soon as possible, contact all of your creditors to explain your financial hardship.
-Do not wait until your bill is past due; the sooner you contact them, the more willing they might be to work with you.
+Don’t wait until your bill is past due; the sooner you make contact, the more willing creditors usually are to work with you.
 Additionally, utility companies might be able to refer you to local programs that can help cover your bills.

 - See which loans can be deferred: Some lenders have special deferment or forbearance options that will temporarily pause your payment responsibilities.
 Make sure you contact the lender to find out what steps you need to follow.